STM32 bare-metal made easy

 Regarding the isr_reset routine, these are the steps it performs:

-• load the data section to RAM: data section is the one containing any preinitialized value in the code;
+section is the one containing any preinitialized value in the code;set

 4. The main.c file